 This policy statement relates to the recording of capitalized expenditures in the State's accounting system, for budgetary purposes only.
 A separate policy statement will address capitalizing expenditures in accordance with Generally Accepted Accounting Principles or GAAP.
-The GAAP policy statement will be issued with the FY97 update to the GAAP manual.

 It is important to note the differences, as well as the similarities, between the budgetary treatment of capitalized expenditures and the GAAP treatment.
 In budgetary accounting, nearly all disbursements, capitalized or not, are charged as expenditures against the appropriations (or budget).
-Therefore, the budgetary "capitalization" policy is useful only to identify the allotment line applicable to a given expenditure: i.e. line 4 (supplies and services) vs line 5 (capital items).
 In contrast, the GAAP capitalization policy for proprietary fund types requires that an agency report capital items as assets and depreciate them over their useful lives.

 For example, a proprietary funds type must report the purchase of a capital item as an expenditure against the appropriation in the year the cash is paid.
 However, on a GAAP basis, the same item is capitalized in the year of purchase and only the amount of depreciation for the year is reported as an expense.
 What this means is that, for capitalized items in proprietary funds, the budgetary basis and GAAP basis of accounting will always differ.
-For now, this difference may not be apparent to non-GAAP accountants because the GAAP reporting is done "off book".
-However, in future years GAAP entries will be recorded in WiSMART at which time accounting personnel will be instructed on the entries to use to achieve the proper reporting under both the budgetary and GAAP bases of accounting.